 Unscrew the furniture legs if possible and look in that area also.

 If you find any indication of bed bug activity during your search, then you’ll either need to contact a pest control company to treat them, or treat the couch yourself.
 Whichever option you choose, act quickly so you’re bed bug-free as soon as possible.

 How To Get Rid Of Bed Bugs In Your Couch

 The fight to eliminate these pests requires patience and can be tough and ongoing if you don’t put in the time and effort.

-If you’re finding lots of bed bugs and you feel the infestation is established and not just in your couch, then I seriously recommend contacting a pest control company who will carry out an inspection and advise the best treatment options.
+If you’re finding lots of bed bugs and you feel the infestation is established and not just on your couch, then I seriously recommend contacting a pest control company that will carry out an inspection and advise the best treatment options.

 If, on the other hand, you know the introduction of bed bugs was fairly recent and there are only a few of these parasites to kill, then you can do the following:

 - remove all cushion covers and any other fabric that can be removed and place them in plastic garbage bags and seal them immediately so the bed bugs cannot crawl out.